surniaulula/wpsso/readme.txt

 **WPSSO Pro / Power-User Features**

-* A "Social Settings" metabox for Post, Page, custom post type, user profile, and taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
+* A "Social Settings" metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
 * Support for embedded videos in content text ("iframe" and "object" HTML markup).
 * Additional Open Graph / Rich Pin meta tags for videos and e-commerce products.
 * Twitter [Player Card](https://dev.twitter.com/cards/types/player) markup for embedded videos from Slideshare, Vimeo, Wistia, and/or Youtube.